ITVRoC/ekf_loam/README.md

 for (int ni = 0; ni < relative_coordinates.cols (); ni++)
 ```

-If you have em error in LiDARMapping.cpp, install this package:
+If you have an error in LiDARMapping.cpp, install this package:
 ```
 sudo apt-get install libparmetis-dev
 ```